Events are in chronological order.

-ALA's National Gaming Day, first celebrated in 2008, focuses on the social and recreational side of gaming.
+International Games Month, first celebrated in 2008 as National Games Day, focuses on the social and recreational side of gaming.
 Gaming at the library encourages patrons of all ages to interact with diverse peers, share their expertise and develop new strategies for gaming and learning.
 At the library, kids can socialize with their friends and play board and video games while surrounded by books, librarians and a real world of knowledge.
-In 2017, the celebration was changed from a day to an entire week.

 Children's Book Week, organized by the Children's Book Council

 International Literacy Day, sponsored by the United Nations Educational, Scientific and Cultural Organization (UNESCO)

 National Poetry Month, sponsored by Academy of American Poets